Metrological/metrological-sdk/docs/plugins/subtitles.md

 # Subtitles

-subtitle plugin allows you to fetch  and parse subtitle file from a URL and you an read text from the parsed file
+subtitle plugin allows you to fetch  and parse subtitle file from a URL and you can read subtitle text from the parsed file based on current videoPlayback time. you can render this subtitle text in your app using text texture.

 ## Usage